Open topic with navigation

 If you are going to add multiple copies of the VM, select the Network Adapter > Advanced Features tab and change the MAC address to a unique one.

 After you adjust the hardware options for the VM, you can power it on.

-In a few moments, you will see the VM console with a login prompt.
+In a few moments, you will see the VM console.

-You can now access your Private Node Server from any computer on the same local network by navigating to https://<ip-address> in the web browser.
+Once you know the IP address, you can access your Private Node Server from any computer on the same local network by navigating to https://<ip-address> in a web browser.